Fred Wampler (golfer)

+Early life and amateur career

 Wampler was born in Bedford, Indiana.
 He played on the Purdue University golf team from 1948 to 1950.
 In 1950, he won the NCAA individual championship, was selected as Purdue's first All-American and won the Big Ten individual title for the third consecutive year.
 Wampler still shares the Big Ten tournament record for lowest individual round with a 64 in the fourth round of the 1950 Big Ten Championships.

 A veteran of World War II, Wampler served in the United States Navy in the Pacific prior to enrolling at Purdue University.

+Professional career

 Wampler's only PGA Tour win came at the 1954 Los Angeles Open.
 He finished runner-up to Sam Snead in the 1956 Greater Greensboro Open on the second hole of a sudden death playoff.
 Like most golfers of his generation, he earned his living primarily as a club professional.
 Starting in 1965, he served 17 years as the head pro at Denver Country Club.

 On the Senior PGA Tour, Wampler finished runner-up twice in the Senior PGA Championship.
 In 1975, he lost on the first playoff hole to Charlie Sifford and in 1976, he finished five strokes behind Pete Cooper.

-Wampler was inducted into the Indiana Golf Hall of Fame in 1972, the Purdue University Sports Hall of Fame and the Colorado Golf Hall of Fame in 1997.
+Death

 Wampler died at the age of 61 after an 18-year battle with chronic leukemia.